Post written by VegBlogger. Follow me on Twitter.

 it because it had bugs, I could see that the adult didn't take her seriously.
 In fact, they laughed.
 Over the years she has told others and sometimes people have even inquired to find out more and have learned that this youngster knew what she was talking about.

-Confectioners glaze, if you are not familiar with it, is not a vegetarian ingredient.
-Yet it is found in many seemingly vegetarian products, especially in cookies and candies.
+Confectioners glaze, if you are not familiar with it, is not a vegetarian or vegan ingredient.
+Yet it is found in many seemingly vegetarian or vegan products, especially in cookies and candies.
 They are found in sprinkles, fancy decorating sugars, and even in many candy coatings.

 Problem is, confectioners glaze is just a fancy term for what is really a bug product.
 It is the same type of product as shellac, which is a bug product, but confectioners glaze is a food grade version.
 It is also used to coat many pills, as a glaze some baked goods, and has various other uses.